 When the COVID-19 pandemic hit the US, long-term care (LTC) facilities were hit especially hard.
 Infection preventionists (IPs) were needed more than ever, but knowledge requirements and what the specialized skill entailed varied from one LTC to another.
 In response to this need for clarification of what IPs should know, Certification Board of Infection Control and Epidemiology, Inc (CBIC) is launching a new certification for infection prevention and control professionals who work in long-term care settings.

-This certification is not the first LTC IP certification, for example, CDC has one on its website; however, a certification from the CBIC will be highly recognized in the IPC profession because of its long-known CIC certification for IPs.
+This training is not the first LTC IP training, for example, CDC has one on its website; however, a certification from the CBIC will be highly recognized in the IPC profession because of its long-known CIC certification for IPs.
 Any IPs interested in this certification can sign up for updates here on the CBIC website.

 Why should IPs get this certification?
 The key reason is that LTC facilities could require IPs to take this course to know the required information.
 This certification can add to the LTC facilities with a full-time IP.Other companies, such as factories, business offices, and even restaurants could have an employee take the certification in the age of COVID-19, methicillin-resistant Staphylococcus aureus, vancomycin-resistant Enterococcus, and Clostridioides difficile.